 - it feels good

-- she’s learning about touch and social rules
+- they're learning about touch and social rules

-- she’s curious about the differences between boys’ and girls’ bodies
+- they're curious about the differences between boys’ and girls’ bodies

-- she’s trying to understand families and relationships.
+- they're trying to understand families and relationships.

-How to respond to normal sexual behaviour in toddlers
+How to respond to typical sexual behaviour in toddlers

 How you react is important, but your response depends on your values.
 Some parents are OK with this type of behaviour, and others aren’t.

 The most important thing is to stay calm, no matter how you plan to respond.